Priyanshu-Singhz/eligibilty_check_provider_package/README.md

-# Exmaple of an app using the provider package
-# For understanging of provider
+-->For understanging of provider
+#
 ## Provider

 #There are basically three things in flutter
+1)ChangeNotifier
+2)ChangeNotifierProvider
+3)Consumer